dcarpintero/taxonomy-completion/README.md

 print(f"Average percentage of embeddings within [f_min, f_max] calibration: {acc:.5f}%")
 ```

-This scalar quantization approach can be easily applied with [Sentence Transformers](https://www.sbert.net/), resulting in a 4x memory saving compared to the original float32 representation.
+The second and third steps of scalar quantization - *computing scales and zero point*, and *encoding* - can be easily applied with [Sentence Transformers](https://www.sbert.net/), resulting in a 4x memory saving compared to the original `float32` representation.
 Moreover, we will also benefit from faster arithmetic operations since matrix multiplication can be performed faster with integer arithmetic.

 ```python
 from sentence_transformers.quantization import quantize_embeddings